dansiviter/gcp-util/opentelemetry/README.md

 # Cloud Operations Utils. - OpenTelemetry #

-An implementation of OpenTelemetry that sends it's data to Cloud Trace or Cloud Monitoring.
+An implementation of OpenTelemetry that sends it's data to Cloud Trace.

 Limitations:
 * No performance testing,